astriaorg/astria/argocd/README.md

     Replace `<ARGOCD_SERVER_URL>` with the URL of your ArgoCD server.

-2. Once you are logged in, you can use the CLI to add/create/update/view apps and appsets.:
+2. After login you can use the CLI to add/create/update/view apps and appsets:

     For example: